KauanMess/IDS-IPS-Implementation-with-Snort/README.md

 # IDS/IPS Implementation with Snort

-This project demonstrates how to set up and configure an Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) using Snort in inline mode.
+This project demonstrates how to set up and configure an Intrusion Detection System (IDS) or Intrusion Prevention System (IPS) using Snort in inline mode.
 The purpose is to alert and drop malicious traffic effectively, including ICMP, TCP, and HTTP packets.

 ## Project Overview